cucumber-attic/website/apps/dynamic/views/_posts/cucumber-jvm-languages-support.md

 cucumber-core           202244      195.39%

 Picocontainer, Spring and Guice are the most used DI containers.
-However, there is a huge discrepancy with core, which suggests that people either use a custom container or no DI container at all.
+However, there is a huge discrepancy in downloads with core, which suggests that people either use a custom container or no DI container at all.
-We don't know why this is.
-The lack of documentation for DI containers might be part of the reason.
+We don't know why this is, although the lack of documentation might have something to do with it.

 ### Runner ###